 Computer information is MEANINGFUL detail that is derived when raw data has undergone processing.
-The processing converts the otherwise out of context and raw input to contextual and organized information which makes sense.
+The processing converts the otherwise out of context and raw input to contextual and organized information that makes sense.

 Information is DATA that has been

-Information is thus the final OUTPUT facts which are used for productive purposes.
+Information is thus the final OUTPUT facts that are used for productive purposes.

 For example, in the mathematical task 1 x 1 = 1, computer data will be 1 x 1 and the answer 1, is what qualifies as information.